Twispay/twispay.github.io/index.md

 processing
 This document will help you understand and integrate twispay’s interface and its parameters to process a payment transaction properly for your shop.

-The Twispay® payment page is a securely hosted web payment form designed to accept internet e-commerce transactions.

 The twispay® payment page is a securely hosted web payment form designed to accept internet e-commerce transactions.
 With twispay’s payment page in place a merchant is no longer exposed to the sensitive payment details required to process a payment, because the customers are redirected from the merchant website to a payment form hosted by twispay®.
 To accomplish this the merchant displays a "Purchase" button within an HTML form on their website that will submit a POST request to twispay® secure site.